 If possible, find a pair that has replaceable cutters.
 The blades or cutters themselves start to wear down over time.
 This way you can purchase replacement pieces instead of having a useless tool on your pliers.

+Portability is important when selecting a product too.
 A nice lightweight pair of pliers that is comfortable to hold and easy to access will make a world of difference.
-Some even come equipped with spring-loaded handles, which is perfect because the majority of the time you will only be operating these with the use of one hand.
+Some even come equipped with spring-loaded grip handles, which is perfect because the majority of the time you will only be operating these with the use of one hand.

 Split Ring Tool